 - Drafting legislation to ban DIR fees on a state and federal level

 - Drafting regulations to increase enforcement against PBMs

 When a dispute cannot be resolved, litigation may be necessary.
 Frier Levitt does not immediately resort to litigation, but we are always prepared to initiate a lawsuit or arbitration where it becomes necessary.
-Frier Levitt’s experienced litigation team includes certified trial attorneys, former prosecutors, and other experienced litigators with a strong focus on pharmacy law.
+Frier Levitt’s experienced litigation team includes certified trial attorneys and other experienced litigators with a strong focus on pharmacy law.
 Because most PBMs have an arbitration clause, Frier Levitt has developed years of experience arbitrating cases and brings this experience to bear in DIR and other disputes.
 Frier Levitt understands the arbitration process and has built a great knowledge base in the arbitrator selection process.